 All of this is evidence of the zoo moving forward and demonstrating a commitment to high standards of animal care.
 To have seen so much progress by the zoo’s enthusiastic staff so quickly has been a real boost to the Wild Welfare and North Carolina Zoo teams and we all look forward to returning to see even more of the progress next year.

 “It is amazing to see the progress that can be made in a short space of time.
-The positive relationship between Wild Welfare, North Carolina Zoo and Khao Kheow Open Zoo has allowed the partnership to flourish and enable the training of staff and changes in animal care across the zoo.
-The KKOZ keepers and managers have embraced the Partner for Animals programme and can see the benefits it can give to the animals they care for. “
+The positive relationship between Wild Welfare, North Carolina Zoo and Khao Kheow Open Zoo has allowed the partnership to flourish and enable the training of staff and changes in animal care across the zoo,” said Simon Marsh.

 The tireless zoo staff in Thailand also have many plans for the immediate future and have been steaming ahead with some of the management objectives which were discussed during our visit.
 Importantly this includes identifying practices that allow many of the animals to have 24-hour access to their enclosures safely and enable them to make a choice of where they want to spend their time.
 This is particularly important for nocturnal species who are most active at night.